Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Acknowledgements

 \section{Acknowledgements}

-The first author would like to thank the partial financial aid of China Scholarship Council.
+This work was supported by French state funds managed by CALSIMLAB and the ANR within the investissements d'Avenir programme under reference ANR-11-IDEX-0004-02.
+The first author also would like to thank the partial financial aid of China Scholarship Council.
 We wish to gratefully thank Jean-Fr\'ed\'eric Gerbeau (INRIA) for helpful discussion and implementation of the Taylor-Galerkin scheme, and Olivier Delestre (Universit\'e de Nice Sophia-Antipolis) for finite volume scheme.
+We are also very grateful to the anonymous reviewers, whose comments helped us a lot to improve this paper.